MinecraftMan13/WouldYouRather/README.md

-# WouldYouRather Setup Guide
+# WouldYouRather

-## 1. Install Tailscale first

-This project is easiest to run safely over a private network.
-Install Tailscale on the host machine and join your Tailnet before you start the app.

-Why?
-- The app and proxy are meant to run locally.
-- Tailscale lets you access the service without exposing your home/public IP.
+This project includes three main pieces:

+- `app.py`: the Flask website and admin dashboard
+- `proxy_server.py`: a lightweight local proxy
+- `discordbot.py`: the Discord bot for questions, memes, and music

+## Requirements

+- Windows with Python 3.11+
-- If you want the Discord bot or remote users to access the website, use a Tailscale address.
+- A Discord bot token if you want to run the bot
+- `ffmpeg.exe` available at `ffmpeg\bin\ffmpeg.exe` or on your `PATH` for music playback

+Tailscale is optional.
+It is useful if you want to reach the site privately from other devices without exposing it publicly.

+## Setup

-## 2. Create a virtual environment and install dependencies
+### 1. Create a virtual environment

-Open PowerShell in the project folder and run:
+PowerShell:

 ```powershell
 python -m venv .venv